fdelgadodelapuente/isce2_install/sentinel1_patagonia.md

-Apply the connected components mask to the unwrapped phase
+Unwrapping with SNAPHU_MCF results in errors in the noisy regions.
+Therefore you have to apply the connected components mask to the unwrapped phase

 ```
 imageMath.py -e='a_0;a_1*(b>0)' --a=filt_topophase.unw --b=filt_topophase.unw.conncomp -o filt_topophase_masked.unw -s BIL